tendermario/bulk-mktorrent/README.md

 - Probably doesn't work with things with double quotations in the names right now.

 - Why only first level?
-This makes us avoid making a torrent for CD1, CD2, a nd suits my needs.
+This makes us avoid making a torrent for CD1, CD2, and suits my needs.
 If you think having multiple levels would be nice, feel free to make a PR.

-- Logo made from 30 seconds of tinkering with, and therefore courtesy of http://recursivedrawing.com
+- Logo made from 30 seconds of tinkering with, and therefore courtesy of, http://recursivedrawing.com